HMS-Core/hms-mapkit-demo/README.md

 - Map interaction: Controls the interaction gestures and buttons on the map.
 - Map drawing: Adds location markers, overlays, and various shapes.

+You also can use HMS Toolkit to quickly integrate the kit and run the demo project, as well as debug the app using a remote device for free.
+For details, please visit https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096

 Getting Started
 ---------------